vc64web/virtualc64web/README.md

 * sound output
 * replace the standard emsdk html page and build a specific html5 file which allows to insert disks ...
 * keyboard works for many keys
+* completing and extending the Javascript API for keyboard and joystick controller input from  HTML5 side

 ## next goals
-* further completing and extending the Javascript API for keyboard and joystick controller input from  HTML5 side
 * snapshot support
+* javascript interface for settings of the emulation like (greydotbugemulation, soundbuffer size, and so on...)